Tackle workplace gender inequality with executive coaching

 Zara Sloane is a Diversity and Performance Enablement Specialist and certified executive coach.
 She has worked globally with a range of businesses and senior leaders, as well as emerging and young leaders.
 She is passionate about the extraordinary benefits that diversity and inclusion brings to business and society.

 Even with businesses adopting proactive diversity action plans to tackle gender inequality head-on, there are still serious gender inequalities within many companies.
-Women may earn less than men, receive fewer opportunities and promotions, and subsequently, far fewer women occupy leadership positions than demographics would imply, leading to entrenched gender inequality.
+Women may earn less than men, receive fewer opportunities and promotions, face unconscious gender bias, and subsequently, far fewer women occupy leadership positions than demographics would imply, leading to entrenched gender inequality.

 Tackling this problem is crucial if you want your business to be sustainably inclusive.
 An effective, but often overlooked, means of doing so can be through executive coaching, but how is this method effective in helping to combat gender inequality?

 Executive coaching provides targeted support and investment for female professionals

 In many businesses, women can find it difficult to progress, especially if there are few female leaders within the company or the organisational culture, processes, or structure are geared against women.

 Take salary negotiations.
 A common assumption is that women are less likely to negotiate their salaries.
 Yet, 2018 research published in Industrial Relations showed that women asked for promotions and raises just as often as men, but men were nevertheless more likely to be successful.
 Women who asked received 15% of the time, while men did so 20% of the time.
 This 5% difference truly adds up – over a lifetime and across society; according to the ONS’ 2019 figures, among full-time UK employees, the gender pay gap is 8.9%, rising to 17.3% among all employees.